The-101-project/openPLC_review/log.md

 * l6.
 Plenty 8/32bit Arduino variations can be used
 * l7.
 Also ESP32, ESP8266, R-Pi, RP2040, and more
 * l8. openPLC editor runs on Windows, Linux, Macos
+* l9.
+I downloaded and installed the openPLC editor for Windows